 * following the instruction in each marketing emails

 * by email email@example.com with the subject line "Opt Out"

 You have the right to request that UNTAINTED restricts the process of your personal data under the following circumstances:

 * if you object to a processing based UNTAINTED's legitimate interest, UNTAINTED shall restrict all processing of such data pending the verification of the legitimate interest.

 * if you have a claim that your personal data is incorrect, UNTAINTED must restrict all processing of such data pending the verification of the accuracy of the personal data.

 * if the processing is unlawful you can oppose the erasure of personal data and instead request the restriction of the use of your personal data instead

-* if ANA no longer needs the personal data but it is required by you to defend legal claims.
+* if UNTAINTED no longer needs the personal data but it is required by you to defend legal claims.